bnicolae1986/Manual_Testing_Jira/Manual_Testing_Jira.md

 # Testing Project for Didactic.ro

 The scope of the final project for ITF Manual Testing Course is to use all gained knowledge throught the course and apply them in practice, using a live application

-Application under test: didactic.ro
+Application under test: didactic.ro <br>

-Tools used: Jira, Zephyr Squad.
+Tools used: Jira, Zephyr Squad. <br>